 The opening sash is removed from the new window and the remaining frame is fitted into the new opening using fixing brackets supplied.
 The roof flashing (this keeps the joint between the new window frame and the roof, watertight, is then fitted.
 The tiles or slates are then laid back into position up to the sides of the new window frame.
 It is extremely unlikely that they will all go back without at least some having to be cut up against the frame so use an angle grinder to cut them.
 Do not attempt to cut them in position on the roof, mark them, remove them to the ground and cut them there.
 Always wear safety goggles when using an angle grinder.

 The sash (opening section) of the window is then re-fitted and you are ready to make good and redecorate inside.

 A skylight is fitted in exactly the same way and can be used for the same reasons as a roof window ( Not including a Means of Escape window) Its is also very useful when the cost, weight and size of a roof window is inappropriate.
 The usual skylight size is 450 x 550mm and can be installed in roofs between 15 and 70 degrees from the horizontal.
 It is wood framed, clad in aluminum, double glazed to the same specification as the roof windows, top hung with a 3 position latch and all flashing's are included with full fitting instructions.

 Another option that has been developed by Permaroof as an alternative to the above are ‘dome’ style rooflights Lightweight and with excellent light transmission, these come in a variety of sizes and styles, with curved or a pyramid profile and a choice of finishes.
 Single, double and triple polycarbonate glazing make these an ideal alternative to the traditional roof window.

-For a short film on "installing a skylight" why not go to our video section on roofing by clicking on the link.
+For a short film on installing a skylight, why not go to our video section on roofing.